cysouw/pandoc-ling/readme.md

 Any such conversion between text-formats naturally never works perfectly: every text-format has specific features that are not transferable to other formats.
 A central goal of Pandoc (at least in my interpretation) is to define a set of shared concepts for text-structure (a 'common denominator' if you will, but surely not 'least'!) that can then be mapped to other formats.
 In many ways, Pandoc tries (again) to define a set of logical concepts for text structure ('semantic markup'), which can then be formatted by your favorite typesetter.
 As long as you stay inside the realm of this 'common denominator' (in practice that means Pandoc's extended version of Markdown/CommonMark), conversion works reasonably well (think 90%-plus).

 Building on John Gruber's [Markdown philosophy](https://daringfireball.net/projects/markdown/syntax), there is a strong urge here to learn to restrain oneself while writing, and try to restrict the number of layout-possibilities to a minimum.
 In this sense, with `pandoc-ling` I propose a Markdown-structure for linguistic examples that is simple, easy to type, easy to read, and portable through the Pandoc universe by way of an extension mechanism of Pandoc, called a 'Pandoc Lua Filter'.
 This extension will not magically allow you to write every linguistic example thinkable, but my guess is that in practice the present proposal covers the majority of situations in linguistic publications (think 90%-plus).
+As an example (and test case) I have included automatic conversions into various formats in this repository (chech them out to get an idea of the strengths and weaknesses of this approach).

 # The basic structure of a linguistic example